Psalm 76: Commentary

 According to Gordon Churchyard in the EasyEnglish Translation of the Psalms, this psalm explains that Judah and Israel are both names for God's chosen people.
 The Jerusalem Bible suggests that the psalm "apparently refers to the defeat of Sennacherib in 701 BC at the gates of Jerusalem": see also Assyrian siege of Jerusalem.

 The Sela in verses 3 and 9 provides a 'threefold structure' with the middle section focusing on the 'description of God'.

 Uses

 Judaism

 This psalm is recited on the first day of Sukkot.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fifteenth day of the month.

 Musical settings

 Heinrich Schütz set Psalm 76 in a metred version in German, "In Juda ist der Herr bekannt", SWV 173, as part of the Becker Psalter, first published in 1628.